-According to the World Health Organization, primary liver cancer is the third most common form of cancer worldwide.
+According to the World Health Organization (the "WHO"), primary liver cancer is the third most common form of cancer worldwide.
 It is estimated that there were 662,000 deaths from liver cancer throughout the world in 2005.
 The incidence of liver cancer has been steadily increasing in the United States over the past two decades largely due to an increase in the rate of hepatitis infection.
-The American Cancer Society projects that in the United States there will be approximately 19,160 newly diagnosed cases of primary liver cancer in 2007 and the Company estimates that there will be approximately 222,000 newly diagnosed cases of metastatic cancers in the liver during the same period.
+The American Cancer Society projects that in the United States there will be approximately 21,370 newly diagnosed cases of primary liver cancer in 2008 and we estimate that there will be approximately 223,000 newly diagnosed cases of metastatic cancers in the liver during the same period.